Robotics2020/RobEx02_sensor-controller/README.md

 #### SensorArray

-The [SensorArray](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg_msgs/msg/SensorArray.msg) message type consists in just an array of [geometry_msgs/Point](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Point.html): each point represents the position of a joint.
+The [SensorArray](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg_msgs/msg/SensorArray.msg) message type consists in just an array of [Sensor](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg_msgs/msg/Sensor.msg), representing the 6 sensors.

+#### Sensor

+The [Sensor](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg_msgs/msg/Sensor.msg) message type represents a sensor for a joint.
+It consists in 3 fields:

+* joint_type: a character that describes the type of the joint:
+  * character 'R' stands for Revolute joint.
+  * character 'P' stands for Prismatic joint.
+* axis: a [Point](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Point.html) that contains the unit vector representing the direction of the joint axis.
+* position: a real number representing the absolute position of the joint, relative to its axis.
+  * for revolute joints, the position is in range ]0, 2*pi[.
+  * for prismatic joints, the position is in range ]0, 1[.
+    * this has to be intended as relative to the joint limits.

 ## Usage

-* To run the whole program (thus both the nodes) just run `roslaunch sensor_controller_pkg sensor_controller.launch`
+* To run the whole program (thus both the nodes) just run `roslaunch sensor_controller_pkg sensor_controller.launch`.
-  * If you want to specify the frequency at which the joints' positions are read, run `roslaunch sensor_controller_pkg sensor_controller.launch rate:=<rate>`.
-The default value is 0.2 Hz (once every 5 seconds).
+  * If you want to specify the frequency in Hz at which the joints' positions are read, run `roslaunch sensor_controller_pkg sensor_controller.launch rate:=<rate>`.
+    * The default value is 0.2 Hz (once every 5 seconds).
+  * If you wanto to specify the type of the 6 joints, run `roslaunch sensor_controller_pkg sensor_controller.launch joint_types:=<joint_types>`.
+The `joint_types` parameter is a sequence of 'R' and 'P' characters, depending on whether the joints are revolute or prismatic.
+    * For example, `joint_types:=RRRPPP` specifies 3 revolute joints and 3 prismatic joints
+    * The default value is `RRRRRR` (thus 6 revolute joints)
-* To just run the publisher (encoders) run `rosrun sensor_controller_pkg publisher_node`
+* To just run the publisher (encoders) run `rosrun sensor_controller_pkg encoders_node`.
-* To just run the subscriber (controllers) run `rosrun sensor_controller_pkg subscriber_node`
+* To just run the subscriber (controller) run `rosrun sensor_controller_pkg controller_node`.